Chinchorro mummies: Natural mummification

-Bandage technique

-The bandage technique (guessed to be 2620-2000 BCE, but there is a lack of radiocarbon dating) has only been found to be present in three infants.
-The technique is a mixture of black and red mummies, in that the body was taken apart and reinforced in the style of black mummies but the head was treated in the same way as red mummies are.
-Animal and human skin were used to wrap the body in the place of clay.
-Further, the bodies were found to be painted with red ocher while the heads were painted with black manganese.

 Tattooing

 At least one Chinchorro mummy bears remarkable witness to the antiquity of tattooing in the region.
 The remains of a male (Mo-1 T28 C22) with a mustache-like dotted line tattooed above his upper lip and dating to 1880 +/- 100 BCE (2563–1972 cal BCE) is believed to represent the oldest direct evidence of tattooing in the Americas and the fourth-oldest such evidence in the world.